campelo/documentation/posts/azure/creating-new-tenant-on-azure/readme.md

 ---
-title: Creating a new tenant on Azure
+title: Azure - Creating a new tenant
 published: true
 description: Creating a new tenant on Azure
 tags: 'azure, tenant, cloud, portal'